-According to the data provided by the Census made in 2011, the youth represents 18.6 % of total population in Croatia (794,901 people).
-Table 1 shows an overview of youth in the Republic of Croatia by age and gender.
+According to the data provided by the Census of 2011, youth represents 18.6% of the total population of Croatia (comprising 794,901 people).
+Table 1 provides an overview of youth in the Republic of Croatia by age and gender.